-Unfortunately BlueCoat doesn’t have a nice and fancy log tracker type utility like CheckPoint has in Smart Tracker.
-Rules do not have numbers perse – but you can work around this by using some log injection smoke and mirror tricks.
+Unfortunately BlueCoat doesn’t have a nice and fancy log tracker type utility like CheckPoint has in Smart Tracker, so the rules do not have numbers.
+However, you can work around this by using some log injection smoke and mirror tricks.
 There are a few unused (or not very often used) log variables that can be used in conjunction with a specific action on a rule, that when matched, will create a log line with a piece of text of your choosing.

 BlueCoat Log injection for rule tracking

 1. for action, create a new "Combined Action Object" 2.
 Name the combo object based on what its doing (Tag-Allow-RuleNameXYZ) 3.
 Add the legacy action (allow/deny/malwareDeny/etc) to the combo object 4.
 Click NEW and create a new "Access Log Field Override Object" 5.
 Name the object based on what it is doing (log-tag-RuleDescription) a.
 Log Name: NIC_Format b.
 Field Name: x-virus-id c.
 Rewrite Value to: filter-rule#

 Here is what it looks like in VPM:

 This specific one is combined with a force-deny for a malware object.